This is a clone of the famous game by Rick

 Conversely, it may have been an ill-conceived attack by your opponent as the wrecked

 hulls of his ships pile up.
-They die, yet continue to attack,
+Unable to be recalled, they meet with certain death;

 death because of the strategy you used, anticipating where

 an attack would hit.
+Then it is time for revenge.
 The game can go on for hours as planets

 change hands back and forth, till finally someone gets a